stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 Runcrate converts both the retrospective provenance part of the CWLProv RO (the RDF graph of the workflow's execution) and the prospective provenance part (the CWL files, including the workflow itself).
 Both parts are thus converted into a single, workflow language-agnostic metadata resource.

-Another functionality offered by the runcrate package is *runcrate report* which reports on the various executions described in an input RO-Crate, listing their starting and ending times, the values of the various parameters, etc. (example output in listing [\[[lst:ml\_pipeline\_streamflow\_report]\]](#lst:ml_pipeline_streamflow_report){reference-type="ref" reference="lst:ml_pipeline_streamflow_report"}).
+Another functionality offered by the runcrate package is *runcrate report* which reports on the various executions described in an input RO-Crate, listing their starting and ending times, the values of the various parameters, etc. (example output in Listing 1).
 Runcrate report demonstrates how the provenance profiles presented in this work enable comparison of runs interoperably across different workflow languages or different implementations of the same language.
 This functionality has also been used as a lightweight validator for the various implementations.

 We also added a *run* subcommand to re-execute the computation described by an input Workflow Run Crate or Provenance Run Crate where CWL was used as a workflow language.
 It works by mapping the RO-Crate description of input parameters and their values (the workflow's *input* and the action's *object*) to the format expected by CWL, which is then used to relaunch the workflow on the input data.
-This functionality shows the machine-actionability of the profiles to support reproducibility, and was used to successfully re-execute the digital pathology annotation workflow described in section [1.4.1](#provenance-run-crate-for-digital-pathology){reference-type="ref" reference="provenance-run-crate-for-digital-pathology"}.
+This functionality shows the machine-actionability of the profiles to support reproducibility, and was used to successfully re-execute the digital pathology annotation workflow described in section [1.4.1](#provenance-run-crate-for-digital-pathology).

 Of course, achieving a full re-execution in the general case may not always be possible: reproducibility is supported by the profiles, but also benefits from the characteristics of the workflow language (which should provide a clear formalism to map input items to their corresponding parameter slots) and from cooperation on the part of the workflow's author, who can help considerably by containerizing the environment required by each step and providing the relevant annotations (if allowed by the workflow language).